gustavo89587/detection-fidelity-score/README.md

 # Detection Fidelity Score (DFS)

-Detection engineering is not about writing rules.
-It’s about making decisions under uncertainty.

-This repository explores how to reason about detection quality by modeling signal, noise, and analyst confidence explicitly.

-**Stop guessing if anonymization breaks detection.
-Measure it.**

-Detection Fidelity Score (DFS) is a methodology to **measure, not debate**, how privacy-preserving transformations (redaction, anonymization, pseudonymization) impact detection effectiveness.
+Detection Fidelity Score (DFS) is a methodology for objectively measuring the impact of privacy transformations (redaction, pseudonymization, anonymization) on the effectiveness of detections.

-This repository focuses on **detection engineering as a system**, treating privacy as a real engineering constraint — not a compliance afterthought.
+DFS is not a SIEM package, nor a set of rules.

+It is a method for **measuring and comparing trade-offs** in detection engineering — especially when privacy enters as a system variable.

 ---